 Get Help from a New York Article 78 Proceedings Lawyer

 Unfortunately, the majority disagreed with Judge Rowan.
 So public employees now need to be more cognizant of their own agency's rules regarding outside political activities.
-If you need advice from an experienced New York employment law attorney regarding your rights as a public employee, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you need advice from an experienced New York employment law attorney regarding your rights as a public employee, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.